-- Review Customer's/DER Owner's/ Developer's project requirements, project specifications, and area EPS requirements for information specifically related to the DER certifications and type test requirements, production test requirements, and project-specific settings and configurations. - Verify safety manual, electric safety inspection confirmation documentation by the electric safety authority, and Microgrid operating procedure and maintenance manual updated based on final installation and implementation of Microgrid assets. - Verify that the Interconnection Agreement between the Microgrid Operator and EPS Operator, if required, has been agreed upon (note that a Microgrid Interconnection Agreement is not considered fully executed until the test and verifications are complete). - Verify that Microgrid interconnection settings (for Protective Relays or controllers, as applicable) meet requirements set by the Area EPS Operator. - Verify the operating modes that will be implemented at the time of commissioning. - Verify means of maintaining "power export level" as agreed in the Interconnection Application. - If the Microgrid is required to provide Grid supporting functions, such as Voltage Control or Ride Through capability at Microgrid PCC, - Verify the Microgrid can meet the applicable categories for voltage and frequency Ride Through according to the section on DER response to Abnormal Conditions in this document.
+- • - Review Customer's/DER Owner's/ Developer's project requirements, project specifications, and area EPS requirements for information specifically related to the DER certifications and type test requirements, production test requirements, and project-specific settings and configurations.
+Verify safety manual, electric safety inspection confirmation documentation by the electric safety authority, and Microgrid operating procedure and maintenance manual updated based on final installation and implementation of Microgrid assets. - Verify that the Interconnection Agreement between the Microgrid Operator and EPS Operator, if required, has been agreed upon (note that a Microgrid Interconnection Agreement is not considered fully executed until the test and verifications are complete). - Verify that Microgrid interconnection settings (for Protective Relays or controllers, as applicable) meet requirements set by the Area EPS Operator.
+Verify the operating modes that will be implemented at the time of commissioning.

+- Verify means of maintaining "power export level" as agreed in the Interconnection Application.
+If the Microgrid is required to provide Grid supporting functions, such as Voltage Control or Ride Through capability at Microgrid PCC, according to the section on DER response to Abnormal Conditions in this document.
 Document required settings for the operation.